Using the LakeEffect Research Cloud¶

 The ccr-public is the default Provider Network available to Instances.
 This network will allocate an IP on the UB public network.

-LakeEffect users have the ability to create their own Private networks but that is an Advanced concept and not documented in this Guide.
+LakeEffect users have the ability to create their own Private networks.
+For more information, see CCR's Advanced Cloud Topics documentation.

 Unless you have created your own Private Network and Ports, there is nothing needed in this section.